socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 3. *Split applications into frontends and backends*, again applying [Strategic DDD](DPR-StrategicDDD.md).
     * Use patterns for distributed computing while doing so (@Buschmann:2007, @RenzelKeller:1997).
     * Apply recognized system decomposition techniques, considering coupling criteria, during this step.
 The method promoted by [Service Cutter](https://github.com/ServiceCutter/ServiceCutter/wiki/Coupling-Criteria), for instance, is based on a catalog of such criteria.
-Context Mapper integrated this approach, see ["Context Map Suggestions with Service Cutter"](https://contextmapper.org/docs/service-cutter-context-map-suggestions/). <!-- TODO (v2) (M) Integrators and Disintegrators from "The Hard Parts", "Clean Architecture" component principles -->
+Context Mapper integrated this approach, see ["Context Map Suggestions with Service Cutter"](https://contextmapper.org/docs/service-cutter-context-map-suggestions/).
+The Integrators and Disintegrators from "Software Architecture: The Hard Parts" (@Ford:2021) provide relate advice. <!-- TODO (v2) "Clean Architecture" component principles -->
     * While designing, capture the [architectural decisions](DPR-ArchitecturalDecisionCapturing.md) made and [model](DPR-ArchitectureModeling.md) the resulting architecture.

 4. *Create a [Candidate Endpoint List](../artifact-templates/SDPR-CandidateEndpointList.md)* that identifies potential API endpoints and their roles.